 - a) Therapies for the treatment of delays in development, unless resulting from acute illness or injury, or congenital defects amenable to surgical repair (such as cleft lip/palate).
-Examples of non-covered diagnoses include Down's syndrome and Cerebral Palsy, as they are considered both developmental and/or chronic in nature. - b) Any services which are covered expenses in whole or in part under any other group plan sponsored by an employer. - c) Any services unless provided in accordance with a specific treatment plan. - d) Services for the treatment of delays in speech development, unless resulting from illness, injury, or congenital defect. - e) Services provided during a stay in a hospital, skilled nursing facility, or hospice facility except as stated above. - f) Services not performed by a physician or under the direct supervision of a physician. - g) Treatment covered as part of spinal manipulation treatment.
+This exclusion does not apply to Medically Necessary treatment of a mental health condition including, but not limited to, autism.
+Examples of non-covered diagnoses include Down's syndrome and Cerebral Palsy, as they are considered both developmental and/or chronic in nature. - b) Any services which are covered expenses in whole or in part under any other group plan sponsored by an employer. - c) Any services unless provided in accordance with a specific treatment plan, except for Medically Necessary treatment of a mental health or substance use disorder. - d) Services for the treatment of delays in speech development, unless resulting from illness, injury, or congenital defect (or a mental health or substance use disorder). - e) Services provided during a stay in a hospital, skilled nursing facility, or hospice facility except as stated above. - f) Services not performed by a physician or under the direct supervision of a physician. - g) Treatment covered as part of spinal manipulation treatment.
 This applies whether or not benefits have been paid under that section. - h) Services provided by a physician or physical, occupational or speech therapist who resides in your home or who is a member of your family, or a member of your spouse's family. - i) Special education to instruct a person whose speech has been lost or impaired to function without that ability.
 This includes lessons in sign language.